Robb Flynn: Career

 Flynn joined the thrash metal band Forbidden (originally Forbidden Evil), while in his graduating year at American High School.
 He played in this band from 1985 to 1987.
 He wrote four songs that appeared on their debut album, "Chalice of Blood", "Forbidden Evil", "As Good as Dead", and part of "March into Fire", but left before an album was released to join local thrash metal rivals Vio-lence, alongside Phil Demmel.
-Flynn then went on to form Machine Head, which released its debut album Burn My Eyes in 1994.
+After an altercation with gang members that resulted in death threats towards the band, Flynn quit Vio-lence and went on to form Machine Head, which released its debut album Burn My Eyes in 1994; he would later retell the incident in the song "Triple Beam" on Catharsis.

 In January 2005, he was selected as one of the four team captains of Roadrunner United, an act to celebrate the 25th anniversary of Roadrunner Records.
-Flynn wrote, produced and recorded guitar on four songs, these were The Rich Man, Independent (Voice of the Voiceless), Army of the Sun and The Dagger and on the latter he sang and wrote lyrics alongside Howard Jones of Killswitch Engage.
+Flynn wrote, produced and recorded guitar on four songs, these were "The Rich Man", "Independent (Voice of the Voiceless)", "Army of the Sun" and "The Dagger" and on the latter he sang and wrote lyrics alongside Howard Jones of Killswitch Engage.